rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 Execute the SCS installer binary:

-./scs-v3.3.1.bin
+./scs-v3.4.0.bin

 ## Installing the SGX Host Verification Service

 ### Required For

-The SGX Host Verification Service is REQUIRED in the default orchestrator SGX Agent mode.
+If SGX Host Verification Service API URL is specified in SGX Agent env file, then SGX Agent will push the platform enable info and TCB status to SHVS at regular interval, else, Agent pushes the platform enable info and TCB status to SHVS once and dies.

 ### Prerequisites